IT20228644/SuperMarket_Management/README.md

 # SuperMarket_Management_System

 Super Market Management Desktop Application with POS.
-Inventory Management system is to be implemented to this system.

 HOW TO RUN?